 By navigating to a particular email broadcast or sequence, you can get more data about the recipients, open rate, click rate, number of unsubscribes, and top links clicked.

-Apart from that, you can track how many people visited your ConvertKit form or landing page, number of subscribers, and conversion rate under the Forms & Landing Page menu.
+Apart from that, you can track how many people visited your ConvertKit form or landing page, the number of subscribers, and the conversion rate under the Forms & Landing Page menu.

 You can get detailed information about these metrics and top referring sites in the Reports section of individual forms or landing pages.

-Third-party ConvertKit integrations extend its functionalities beyond just an email marketing software.
+Third-party ConvertKit integrations extend its functionalities beyond just email marketing software.